 With respect to regional activities, the CARIFORUM States agreed, under Article 133, to increase action at the regional level with a view to providing enterprises with a regulatory and policy framework conducive to fostering competitiveness through innovation and creativity.
-The provision maintains the necessary balance between regulatory and policy frameworks.
-It must be understood in the context of the relationship between such frameworks and the different levels of development, across CARIFORUM.
+The provision maintains the necessary balance between regulatory and policy frameworks, and must be understood in the context of the relationship between the policies and frameworks and different levels of development, at the regional level.